mkw-sp/mkw-sp/www/_posts/2022-07-08-mkw-sp-programming-tutorial-part-2.markdown

 We first call the original function, the check the value of the setting and do appropriate changes to the state.

-Since we have added new files to the project, we need to now run `configure.py` again, to make sure the new files are picked up by ninja.

-Then build MKW-SP again using `ninja`.
+Then build MKW-SP again using `build.py`.
 It will complain about a missing address for `_ZN5Sound16ItemMusicManager7resolveEv` (mangled version of the function we are replacing), which we need to provide (for the PAL version only) in `symbols.txt`:

 ```diff
 @@ -851,6 +851,7 @@